anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ========================

-#Lesson 1 - The Critical Rendering Path
+#Lesson 1 - The Critical Rendering Path（基础: pipeline）

 - You'll play Jank Invaders to develop your eye for jank!
 - You'll learn how the browser turns HTML into pixels on the page